Are you looking for fun things to do in Cape Town for couples? Here’s our top pick of 14 things to do, to keep you having fun for an entire week!

 14. Party on Long Street

-Finally, after the long days of enjoying Cape Town’s beauty, you may be ready to unwind with a few drinks of craft beers.
+Finally, after the long days of enjoying Cape Town’s beauty, you may be ready to unwind with a few drinks of craft beer.
 Head to Long Street to get down with the partygoers and continue the fun in Cape Town.
 If you like a more social atmosphere, where you can play games such as pool, foosball, and South African beer pong, head over to Honey Badger Bar which is attached to 91 Loop Hostel.
 It’s just around the corner from Long Street.

 No matter what type of traveller you are, make sure to check out this crash course on Cape Town.
 You will find everything from the highlights and how to stay safe.